 Incomplete Information

-Incomplete information in an RFP can cause confusion and lead to non-compliant or subpar proposals.
+Incomplete information in an RFP can confuse and lead to non-compliant or subpar proposals.
 When critical details like project scope, budget, or technical requirements are missing, vendors may struggle to tailor their responses accurately.
 For example, omitting specific deliverable expectations can result in proposals that deviate significantly from the project’s needs, causing delays and potential cost overruns.
 To mitigate this, organizations should double-check that all essential project details are included before issuing the RFP.

 Ambiguous Requirements